xlfe/PJON-cython/README.md

 - PJON-cython versions are aligned with PJON versions to indicate compatibility with C implementation for uC platforms.

+#### Python support

+Python 2.7, 3.4, 3.5 and 3.6 are tested and considered supported

+#### Platform support

+Linux and Mac OS X are considered supported.
+Windows is not supported (sorry!).

 ## Install from pip

 ```bash